celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/governance.md

 Proposals that graduate from the Referendum phase to the execution phase may be executed by anyone, triggering a “call” operation code with the arguments defined in the proposal, originating from the `Governance` smart contract.
 Proposals expire from this phase after two days.

+## Hotfix

+In addition to the standard governance process, there is a hotfix process designed to implement security sensitive patches.
+If disclosing the contents of a proposal publicly would compromise the security of the network, such as a vulnerability in a core contract, the hotfix process can be used to pass a proposal given the support of two thirds of the elected validator set.
+The validators will indicate their support for the proposal by whitelisting its hash through on-chain, allowing the contents to be distributed only among the validators until the proposal is approved and can be executed.

 ## Celo Blockchain Software Upgrades

 Some changes cannot be made through the on-chain governance process alone.
 Examples include changes to the underlying consensus protocol and changes which would result in a hard-fork.
 When Celo Blockchain software upgrades are required to continue operating correctly on the network, a "Minimum Client Version" parameter is set to indicate the minimum version that it required.